 configset object, before running the

-to compute the sensitivities.
-Sensitivities are calculated with respect
+want to compute the sensitivities.
+Sensitivities are calculated

 For more information about normalization, see